 Full testing service is available.
 E-mail [email protected] to learn more.

-Multiple variants of the SARS-CoV-2 Spike protein compared to the wild-type "Wuhan" strain (Accession no. QHD43416) have emerged since the COVID-19 pandemic began.
-RayBiotech offers inhibitor screening ELISA kits with Spike variants that have mutations within the receptor binding domain (RBD).
+Multiple mutations of the wild type SARS-CoV-2 Spike protein (Accession no. QHD43416) have emerged since the COVID-19 pandemic began.
+RayBiotech offers inhibitor screening ELISA kits featuring the Spike RBD protein with mutations that appear in major SARS-CoV-2 variants of concern.
 The binding of the RBD to ACE2 enables viral entry.
-Our Spike variant binding assays include:
+Our Spike RBD mutant binding assays include:

-Spike protein with one amino acid mutation: E484K.
+Spike RBD protein with one amino acid mutation: E484K.

-Spike protein with one amino acid mutation: D614G.
+Spike RBD protein with one amino acid mutation: D614G.